agibalov/aws-experiment/dynamodb-experiment/README.md

 # dynamodb-experiment

-* `./gradlew clean test` to run tests using your default AWS profile.
+* `./gradlew clean test` to run tests using testcontainers/dynalite.
-* `./gradlew clean dynalite` to run tests using testcontainers/dynalite.
+* `./gradlew clean aws` to run tests using your default AWS profile.